Nothing can split opinion amongst those on a diet more than the weight loss (or to give them their ‘proper’ name, meal replacement) shake.

 The science behind why meal replacement shakes and other products work is not complicated.
 Typically, your standard meal replacement shake will be extremely low in calories (usually between 800kj-900kj per serve).
 If you are replacing your typical breakfast and lunch with a weight loss shake, your overall calorie intake will be dramatically reduced.
 Experts generally recommend that to lose weight steadily, women should consume around 1200 calories per day.
 Weight loss shakes make it very easy (in theory) to stick to this number of calories without the need for meal planning or prepping.
 In short, they help you eat less and consume fewer calories.
 In conjunction with a third, healthy meal each day and moderate exercise, you will be able to achieve a reasonable calorie deficit which means you are using more energy than you are consuming.

 The downside?
-Less calories means that your tummy may spend a lot more time rumbling, especially in the early days.
+Fewer calories mean that your tummy may spend a lot more time rumbling, especially in the early days.
 If you are used to consuming more than 1200 calories (which many of us are), cutting right back can come as a shock to the system and leave you more prone to snacking or really going hell for leather during your non-shake meal each day.

 The Canstar Blue survey of dieting Aussies found that 64% of those surveyed ended up snacking between meals after not feeling satisfied post shake which goes some way in explaining why less than 60% of respondents reported successfully losing weight while using meal replacement shakes.
 The moral of the story?
 You need to find a product and/or brand that leaves you feeling relatively full and satisfied.